-Massachusetts lawmaker accused of choking challenger
+Lawmaker accused of choking political rival at restaurant

 Mom hasn’t been charged.

-Mom, an acupuncture therapist, made history in 2014 when he became the first Cambodian-American elected to a U.S. state Legislature.
+Mom is an acupuncture therapist who in 2014 became the first Cambodian-American elected to a U.S. state Legislature.

-The Sun made several unsuccessful attempts to reach Mom for comment.
 A message left by The Associated Press at his Statehouse office wasn’t immediately returned.

 Information from: The (Lowell, Mass.)
 Sun, http://www.lowellsun.com

-Note: This story has been changed to correct the challenger’s name to Sam Meas instead of Randy Meas.